 - Tell your massage therapist how far along you are and when your due date is.

 - Ask for a massage therapist experienced in prenatal massage techniques.
 I specialize in prenatal and postnatal massages.

 - Advise the therapist of any particular troubles, concerns, aches … Point out where you’re feeling pain or discomfort, when it tends to be at its worst, and what activities seem to aggravate it or cause it to flare up.

 - Be specific.
 “Feels like” comparisons are helpful here — does it feel like a needle in your back every evening, or a dull ache in your hip when you try to bend?

-- Ask about Swedish massage.
+- Ask about Swedish massage if it is your first time.
 Swedish massage is a recommended prenatal massage method because it is effective at relieving many discomforts related to the changes in hormone levels, spinal and joint alignment, and circulation that are often experienced by pregnant women.
 Swedish massage aims to relax muscle tension and improve lymphatic and blood circulation.
 The therapist uses long, gliding strokes and kneading and tapping techniques on the top layer of muscles; and may also manipulate the joints gently to improve range of motion.

 Be sure to consult your doctor first about whether a massage is suitable for your condition